-We refer to this automation pattern as "closed-loop automation" in that it provides the necessary automation to proactively respond to network and service conditions without human intervention.
-A high-level schematic of the "closed-loop automation" and the various phases within the service lifecycle using the automation is depicted in Figure 4.
+We refer to this automation pattern as "closed control loop automation" in that it provides the necessary automation to proactively respond to network and service conditions without human intervention.
+A high-level schematic of the "closed control loop automation" and the various phases within the service lifecycle using the automation is depicted in Figure 4.

-Closed-loop control is provided by Data Collection, Analytics and Events (DCAE) and one or more of the other ONAP runtime components.
+Closed control loop control is provided by Data Collection, Analytics and Events (DCAE) and one or more of the other ONAP runtime components.
 Collectively, they provide FCAPS (Fault Configuration Accounting Performance Security) functionality.
 DCAE collects performance, usage, and configuration data; provides computation of analytics; aids in troubleshooting; and publishes events, data and analytics (e.g., to policy, orchestration, and the data lake).
 Another component, "Holmes", connects to DCAE and provides alarm correlation for ONAP.
+In the Casablanca Release, DCAE evolved to support new analytics capabilities with PNDA (http://pnda.io/) as well as new data collection capabilities with High Volume VES and bulk performance management support.

 Working with the Policy Framework and CLAMP, these components detect problems in the network and identify the appropriate remediation.
 In some cases, the action will be automatic, and they will notify Service Orchestrator or one of the controllers to take action.
 In other cases, as configured by the operator, they will raise an alarm but require human intervention before executing the change.
+The policy framework is extended to support additional policy decision capabilities with the introduction of adaptive policy execution.